cables-gl/cables/doc/mqtt_arduino/mqtt_arduino.md

 The *Message Type* can be left as *String*, because we send over the rotation data in a combined form as `x,y,z`.

-If the *Message*-port does update as it should, try saving your patch and reload the browser.
+If the *Message*-port does not update as it should, try saving your patch and reload the browser.

 To make sense of the data we send over we have to take it apart, so that `x,y,z` can be used as three individual values `x`, `y` and `z`.
 For this we need to use the `SplitString`-op.
 Connect its input-port `Input Text` to the `Message`-output port of the `MqttReceive`-op.